 THE UNIVERSIty of Richmond equestrian team

 The team competes out of Haverhill Equestrian, in Ashland, VA, which is just a short drive from campus.
-Show team members are coached by Jessica Straus and Natalie Shinnamon.
-Jessica Straus is a USHJA Certified Trainer, as well as a graduate of Christopher Newport University, where she was president of the Captain's Equestrian Team for two years and vice president for two years.
-Natalie Shinnamon is an ARIA Certified Trainer who competed for Virginia Intermont College, and she has been coaching URET since the fall of 2011.
+Show team members are coached by Jessica Straus and Tracey Harmon.
+Jessica Straus is a USHJA Certified Trainer, as well as a graduate of Christopher Newport University, where she was President of the Captain's Equestrian Team for two years and Vice President for two years.
+Tracey Harmon coached for Virginia Commonwealth University's Equestrian team for over 7 years before starting with URET the Fall of 2018.

 Even though URET competes against schools with NCAA programs, the University of Richmond Equestrian Team has been extremely successful in Zone IV Region 4.
 During the 2015-2016 season, the team set a new school record by finishing the season as Reserve High Point Team and Senior member, Reilly Cookingham was awarded the Reserve High Point Rider honor for Zone IV Region 4.
 For three seasons in a row, URET has sent one or two riders to compete at IHSA Zones, and each year one rider has advanced to IHSA Nationals.